-that was two weeks ago, but it was two days before we left for utah and there's a giant pile of baseball cards on the floor of bennett's room, so the desk is still in the living room.
+that was two weeks ago, but it was two days before we left for utah and there's a giant pile of baseball cards on the floor of my son’s room, so the desk is still in the living room.

 at first i didn't like that at all, given how i like it when things are in their place. but it is my childhood desk. (did i mention that the desk has two locking drawers? and that the posting on craig's list mentioned that the owners didn't have the key? but here's the thing. i still had the key. in my jewelry box, all these years later, i still had the key to those two locking drawers.) so i began to enjoy the desk there in the middle of the living room. it takes me back, you know?